-I’m another year older, I know, it’s inevitable, and this time it’s during a pandemic!
+I’m another year older.
+I know it’s inevitable, and this time it’s during a pandemic!
 Fun!
-I gotta say, there are days that I appreciate the simplicity of life during these times, celebrating a birthday is no exception.
-I wanted to keep my birthday plans easy and stress-free, restaurants are open, but, it’s just not the same with servers wearing masks and rubber gloves.
+I gotta say, there are days that I appreciate the simplicity of life during these times, and celebrating a birthday is no exception.
+I wanted to keep my birthday plans easy and stress-free.
+Restaurants are open, but it’s not the same with servers wearing masks and rubber gloves.
 It’s a mood kill, for sure.

 We’ve done our fair share of zoom calls, they were fine for a while, but seriously, it’s enough now.
-I miss the good old days when we would hug, now there’s a weird awkwardness, “I don’t know who you are hanging with and so I can’t hug you because you might not be social distancing and that would be stupid!”
+I miss the good old days when we would hug, and now there’s a weird awkwardness, “I don’t know who you are hanging with, and so I can’t hug you because you might not be social distancing, and that would be stupid!”
 Phew!
-In the end, you do some silly elbow to elbow bump thing.
+In the end, you do some silly elbow-to-elbow bump thing.

 Celebrating during a pandemic can be a challenge, but it doesn’t need to be.
 Try to limit your guest list to a maximum of 6 people, we were an intimate group of four, and to be honest, it was just right.